BURNOUT FACTORS: RISK AND PREVENTION

 Workload is the most obvious burnout factor.
 You’re either feeling overworked or you’re not.

-Part of the reason content creators get overloaded is the destructive myth you have to constantly be creating, 24/7 to be successful.
-While it’s true that you need to be putting out enough regular content, consistency is probably more important than volume, especially if you already have a full-time job 40 hours a week.
+Part of the reason content creators get overloaded is the destructive myth that you have to constantly be creating 24/7 to be successful.
+While it’s true that you need to be putting out regular content, consistency is usually more important than volume — especially if you already have other work to manage, like being a student or having a job (or both!).
 Plus, you also do a lot more than what people see on camera.

 So with workload, favor consistency over constancy and be honest with yourself about how much work you’re actually putting in.
 Also – because it needs to be said – take regular time off.
 Your brain needs to rest, and you can’t be effective creatively if both your brain and body are struggling.

 We all know time off is important, but it can be tricky – or almost impossible – to take time off as a content creator.
-Below are a few of the most common obstacles to time off.
+Below are a few of the most common obstacles to time off and some tips from researchers and from content creators on how to tackle them.

 For creators who earn their livelihood — either in part or totally — from the content they produce, taking a break means losing money.
 Missing a day on stream or a week with no new video upload can mean loss of subs, followers, and views and consequently income from ads, sponsors, and donations.
 Even if you can take a week off, that doesn’t mean you can afford a vacation to Maui or Tahoe or whatever destination would offer you peace.